tanghao-xiaomi/docs/en/device_dev_guide/file_system/file_system.md

     Purpose: Determine the position of the mount point in the file system to ensure that the file system can be mounted to the specified path subsequently.

-    > Note
-    >
-    > - The mount point must be a valid directory node, not a special node (such as a device node).
-    > - If `inode_reserve()` fails, it may be due to an invalid path, an existing node, or insufficient memory.
+    **Note**: The mount point must be a valid directory node, not a special node (such as a device node).
+If `inode_reserve()` fails, it may be due to an invalid path, an existing node, or insufficient memory.

 3. (Optional) Bind the file system to the block device driver.